johnstamps2020/documentation-portal/README.md

   `.nvmrc` files for automatic version switching.
 - Node.js 16.18.0 for running the server (install through nvm)
 - Node.js 18.15.0 for loading configs into the database (install through nvm)
+- `pg_restore` - it's a command line tool for working with Postgres dumps.
+It's included in the Postgres installation.
+If you use macOS, you can install it through Homebrew: `brew install libpq`.

 ## Step 2: Make sure Docker Desktop can mount directories from this project